Connect with your Customer Success Manager

 Who will be accessing the system to send notifications and managing incoming messages?

-Admins can send secure, targeted mass notifications to people over any channel: text, voice, mobile app, email, and social media.
+Admins can send secure, targeted mass notifications to people over any channel: text alert, voice, mobile app, email, and social media.
 Through two-way notifications, admins are able to stay connected to an audience while monitoring the safety of their people throughout the entirety of an event.
 With an accessible communication system available to your admins from any device, your team has the tools to approach and respond to critical events deliberately, resolving issues quickly and efficiently.

 You can assign admins different levels of access, defining permissions by what’s useful to your organization.
 After you’ve added your admins to the account, assign their communication responsibility by indicating if they should have access to only a particular set of groups, people, or locations.